Interview with David Holdridge

 What made you ultimately decide between self- publishing and conventional publishing?
 And will you use the same procedure for your next publication?

-I will always want a top editor and effective marketer.
+I will always want a top editor and an effective marketer.
 Otherwise, it’s just an echo chamber.